Mastering the SQL ORDER BY Clause: A Comprehensive Guide with Examples

-clause in SQL Server is used to sort the result set of a query based on one or more columns.
-It allows you to specify the order in which the rows should be returned.
+The ORDER BY clause is used in SQL to sort the result set of a query based on one or more columns.
+It allows you to specify whether the data should be sorted in ascending (ASC) or descending (DESC) order.
+By default, if no order is specified, SQL sorts the data in ascending order.

 SELECT column1, column2, ...